MichaelRamamonjisoa/michaelramamonjisoa.github.io/_pages/about.md

 I received a MRes degree in [Mathematics, Vision, and Learning (MVA)](http://math.ens-paris-saclay.fr/version-francaise/formations/master-mva/) from [ENS Paris-Saclay](http://ens-paris-saclay.fr/).
 Before that, I obtained joint MS degrees from [Imperial College London](https://www.imperial.ac.uk/) and [Institut d'Optique Graduate School Paristech](https://www.institutoptique.fr/) in Optics, Physics and Signal Processing.

-*I am organizing weekly seminars on Wednesdays, please reach out to me at michael.ramamonjisoa[at]enpc[dot]fr if you wish to present your work to Imagine's students, and permanent researchers.*

 News
 ======